Some of our recent sustainability initiatives include:

 Our ongoing series of workshops focusing on repair have been led by staff and invited repair experts.
 These repair sessions teach practical skills, tools and techniques as well as the benefits and reasoning behind repair.
 Our repair workshops include: Clothing Repair; Jewelry Repair, Wood Repair, and a Tech Repair Workshop led by iFixit.

 The Design Center has hosted several staff-led workshops emphasizing sustainability in the design and making processes.
-Instructional zines accompany these hands-on sessions, which include: Reusable Bag Making Workshop; Upcycled Tie-Dye Workshop, and Upcycled Crochet Bag Workshop.
+Instructional zines accompany these hands-on sessions, which include: Mold Making for Mycelium Fabrication; Casting with Mycelium; Biomimicry Design; Reusable Bag Making Workshop; Upcycled Tie-Dye Workshop, and Upcycled Crochet Bag Workshop.
 Staff continue to develop and lead workshops that incorporate circularity and sustainability in the making process.
 Have an idea for a sustainable workshop or collaboration?
 Email email@example.com to share your ideas with our team.

-We’re acquiring books with a range of technological and material design references to inform and inspire sustainable design practices.
-These books are available for reference use in the Design Center.
+The Design Center now has a reference library containing books with a range of technological and material design references to inform and inspire sustainable design practices.
+These books are available for reference use in the Design Center and you can find the full list catalogued in CLIO.
 Come by to look through these publications and increase your knowledge of sustainability to apply to your design processes!

 Design Center staff in partnership with CEI and Sustainability have participated in the STEAM in the City program to host events and lead professional development workshops for local Harlem educators to bring hands-on learning into their classrooms.
 Some of the classroom-friendly, design driven workshops have included indoor vermicompost bin building, bioplastics creation, and beehive construction.